Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Basically, from an etiopathogenetic point of view, 2 forms of LAD in adults have to be distinguished.
+Basically, from an etiopathogenetic point of view, a distinction must be made between 2 forms of LAD in adulthood.

-- Idiopathic LAD: In this variant, associations with other autoimmune diseases as well as malignant tumors have been described.
+- Idiopathic LAD: In this variant, associations with other autoimmune diseases and malignant tumors have been described.

-Detected with a high percentage IgA antibodies (in 60% of cases), with a lower percentage IgG antibodies (30%) and less frequently both Ak types (20%) against autoantigens.
+A high percentage of IgA antibodies (60% of cases), a lower percentage of IgG antibodies (30%) and less frequently both types of antibodies (20%) against autoantigens were detected.

-Target autoantigens are the 120 kDa protein LAD-1 (formed by proteolysis at the NH2 terminus of the extracellular domain of BP 180 = bullous pemphigoid antigen=type XVII collagen - see also under COL17A1 gene).
+Target autoantigens are the 120 kDa protein LAD-1 (produced by proteolysis at the NH2 terminus of the extracellular domain of BP 180 = bullous pemphigoid antigen = type XVII collagen - see also under COL17A1 gene).

-Rarer are IgA antibodies against BP230 (see dystonin below).
-Differences in the occurrence of antibodies between adults and children(chronic bullous dermatosis of childhood) do not exist.
+IgA antibodies against BP230 (see dystonin below) are rarer.
+There are no differences in the occurrence of antibodies between adults and children(chronic bullous dermatosis of childhood).

 Ultrastructurally, the antigens can be detected on the anchoring fibrils of the lamina lucida and on the lamina densa.